nghiant3223/nghiant3223.github.io/_drafts/2025-XX-XX_garbage_collection_in_go.md

   - Add all objects that O references and are in the white set to the gray set and remove them from the white set.
 - After the marking phase, all objects in the white set are unreachable and can be collected.

-### Dijkstra's Insert Write Barriers
+### Dijkstra's Insert Write-Barriers

-Dijkstra's insert write barrier (strong variance): prevents black→white edges.
+Dijkstra insert write-barrier (strong variance): prevents black→white edges.
-Dijkstra says: "If I point to something new, make sure it’s marked."
+Dijkstra write-barrier says: "If I point to something new, make sure it’s marked."
+Dijkstra writ-barrier lets concurrent marking start right away, but requires a STW at the end of marking to re-scan stacks.

 ```
 writePointer(object, field, value):
-    if object is black and value is white:
   shade(value) // Make the pointed object gray if it is white.
   object.field = value
 ```

 Consider the following program: